 Frame & Geometry

-Trek FX, Verve, and Dual Sport bikes are available in multiple sizes and frame materials.
-Most of them have aluminum frames.
-Some FX models (FX Sport) have carbon frames.
+Trek FX, Verve, and Dual Sport bikes come in various sizes and frame materials.
+The non-sport models feature aluminum frames, while the FX Sport models have carbon frames.

 FX bikes have the most performance-oriented geometry.
 This means you won’t be sitting as upright as on Verves.
 This leads to better aerodynamics and speed.